-Air conditioners can be excellent allergens (i.e. moulds, yeasts) & bacteria breading grounds.
+Air conditioners and dehumidifiers can be excellent allergens (i.e. moulds, yeasts) & bacteria breading grounds.
 Dust gets deposited on the cooling fins, then becomes damp because air conditioners condense water out of the air.
 Damp dust is a pretty good medium for growing moulds and bacteria.
-Cleaning your air conditioners regularly can improve your family health, keep your family away from allergy and improve the efficiency of the machines.
+Cleaning your air conditioners and dehumidifiers regularly can improve your family health, keep your family away from allergy and improve the efficiency of the machines.

 Allergy is a hypersensitivity disorder of the immune system.
 Most common environmental allergies occur to airborne allergens, such as dust mite, pollen, pet dander, mould spore, particulate matter or formaldehyde (VOC).
 Some individuals may respond to allergens which activate the production of IgE, leading to type I hypersensitivity.
 This will result in sniffling, sneezing, coughing, or itching or even an extreme inflammatory response.

 Some main signs of allergy are itchiness, sneezing, inflamed or infected eczema, watering/reddening eyes, runny nose and clogging in the lungs.
 Allergens are tiny and light perfect for taking wing in the ducts and open air of spaces around your house.
 Indoor allergens like formaldehyde, dust mite, mould, particles or even volatile chemicals from conventional cleaners can accumulate in your air conditioners, curtains, mattresses, sofas and carpets .
 Allergens produced by house dust mites are among the most common triggers of asthma.
 Therefore, deep clean your home regularly is essential.